CS 102 3D Modeling & Printing 3 SH

 CS 355 Programming Languages 4 SH

 Formal definition of programming languages, including specification of syntax and semantics.
 Types of languages and their uses.
 Programming language design questions with respect to data types, variables, expressions, assignment and control statements, subprograms, etc., with examples of their solutions.
 Organization of compilers illustrating compilation of simple expressions and statements in imperative languages.
 Use of functional and logic programming languages for knowledge representation and reasoning.
 Fall semester.
-Prerequisite: CS 171 or CS 221, CS 240, and CS/MAT 165.
+Prerequisite: CS 221, CS 240, and CS/MAT 165.
 Recommended CS/MAT 359.